snaeimi/REWET/README.md

 }
 ```

-After saving the file, we will pas the file path to run function (the json file extention must be json or REWET would not recognise it as a json file):
+After saving the file, we will pass the file path to the run function (the JSON file extension must be .json or REWET will not recognize it as a JSON file):

 ```python
 from rewet import Starter